 A risk factor is something that is likely to increase a person’s chance of developing a disease or condition.
 Risk factors for developing femoroacetabular impingement may include the following:

-Hip conditions should be evaluated by an Orthopaedic hip surgeon for proper diagnosis and treatment.
+Hip conditions should be evaluated by an Orthopedic hip surgeon for proper diagnosis and treatment.

 Conservative treatment options refer to management of the problem without surgery.
 Nonsurgical management of FAI will probably not change the underlying abnormal biomechanics of the hip causing the FAI but may offer pain relief and improved mobility.